 By using the tools and resources available from some of the best investors in the business — you can learn how to get your money working for you (instead of just having it sit in the bank collecting negligible interest).

 Which is what we’re going to help you with today.

 The four principal traits of a successful investor

-Your first job when starting to build towards long-term wealth is to refine the way you think.
+When starting to build toward long-term wealth, your first job is to refine the way you think.
 So it can impact how you act.